Your cart is empty

 CL:AIRE works with its Principal Members to raise their awareness of and pursue shared objectives in land, water and environmental management.

-CL:AIRE develops major initiatives which directly benefit the industry (e.g. The Definition of Waste: Development Industry Code of Practice, Asbestos in Soil and Construction & Demolition Materials Code of Practice, SuRF-UK - Sustainable Remediation Framework and perform the Land Forum Secretariat).
+CL:AIRE develops major initiatives which directly benefit the industry (e.g. The Definition of Waste: Development Industry Code of Practice, Asbestos in Soil and Construction & Demolition Materials Code of Practice, SuRF-UK - Sustainable Remediation Framework and perform the National Brownfield Forum Secretariat).

 CL:AIRE supports its Principal Members by providing information and guidance relating to the sustainable reuse of land.
 CL:AIRE develop best practice guides and provide training and assessment programmes.
 This helps companies raise their performance, minimise risks and gain greater recognition.